gdcutting/nwdataconsulting_website/content/posts/automated-deployment-githubpages-hugo.md

 git config --global alias.acp '!f() { git add -A && git commit -m "$@" && git push; }; f'

-and replace 'acp' with your chosen alias, you can compress multiple git commands into one.
+and replace 'acp' with your chosen alias, you can can tell git to compress multiple git commands into one.
 Now whenever I have modified files and I want to push the changes to GitHub, all I have to do is run:

 `git acp "my commit message"`

 and provide a relevant commit message.
 That's it!
 Shortening three commands (add, commit, push), is a small time savings but it adds up over time when you're pushing frequent updates.
-So now when I have new content I just have to do `git acp` and git automatically adds the updated files to the local HEAD, commits the changes, pushes those changes to the remote repository, then (on the GitHub server side) performs the Hugo build and deploys the updates.
+So now when I have new content I just have to do `git acp` with a commit message and git automatically adds the updated files to the local HEAD, commits the changes, pushes those changes to the remote repository, then (on the GitHub server side) performs the Hugo build and deploys the updates.
 That's a pretty slick workflow.

 ### Choosing Between Github Deployment Options